Blackalicious – Famous Albums, and “Alphabet Aerobics”

 Times I feel I wanna shout, man it’s real that way

 When I think of things that make you feel that way”

 Icons of the Game

-From small underground stages to insanely packed festival shows, the rise of Blackalicious proved something to every other aspiring artist- that talent and high quality music will leave its mark even when not aimed at the masses.
-Champions of complex bars and conscious language, Gift of Gab and Chief Xcel together created timeless records that will echo throughout the game for a long, long time.
+From small underground stages to insanely packed festival shows, the rise of Blackalicious proved something to every other aspiring artist- that talent and high-quality music will leave their mark even when not aimed at the masses.
+Champions of complex bars and conscious language, Gift of Gab, and Chief Xcel together created timeless records that will echo throughout the game for a long, long time.
 Case-in-point examples of what focus and a vision can do, Blackalicious have definitely earned their place in the hall of underground essentials.